cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2019-08-25-DS-Basic1-Recursion.md

       - call this method on the File associated with path `/user/rt/courses/cs016`,
       - it returns an array with contents: {"grades","homeworks","programs"}.

+> the number of recursive calls made during one invocation was equal to the number of entries within a given directory of the file system.

+> there is a constant number of steps reflected in root.length() to compute the disk usage directly at that entry,
+> when the entry is a directory, the body of the diskUsage method includes a for loop that iterates over all entries that are contained within that directory.
+In the worst case, it is possible that one entry includes n − 1 others.
+> conclude that there are O(n) recursive calls, each of which runs in O(n) time, leading to an overall running time that is O(n^2)

+> We therefore conclude that there are O(n) recursive calls, each of which uses O(1) time outside the loop, and that the overall number of operations due to the loop is O(n).
+Summing all of these bounds, the overall number of operations is O(n).

 ```java
 public static long diskUsage(File root) {
     long disk_usage = root.length();